DanielShuey/amx_base64.c/README.md

 Research task for educational purposes only.
 Not recommended for production.

 Tried to do a Hi|Lo byte split but wasn't smart enough to pull it off :(.
-Using the provided lane widths (16/32/64) with `genlut` is quite simple to use however and still fast.
+Using the provided lane widths (16/32/64) with `genlut` is quite simple to use however and still very fast.

 I will complete the rest later w' proper benchmarking code and maybe revisit the split.